aws-samples/sample-aws-modernization-with-coder/content/3_ModuleTwo/_index.md

 In this module, you will:

 1. **Master Template Fundamentals** - Understand Coder template architecture, Terraform integration, and workspace lifecycle management
-2. **Create Persona-Based Templates** - Build specialized environments for general, serverless, Windows, and Agentic AI AWS development
+2. **Create Persona-Based Templates** - Build specialized environments for General, Serverless, Windows, and Agentic AI AWS development
 3. **Integrate AI Development Tools** - Configure Amazon Q Developer and Claude Code/AWS Bedrock for intelligent code assistance
 4. **Optimize for Scale** - Design templates for multi-tenant environments with cost optimization and resource governance